 Can you believe we are half way through 2015 already?
 Today I will be sharing with you the 7 must-haves that every homeschool preschool needs.
 In our preschool we do science experiments, preschool sensory activities, and other preschool activities.
-The list I am about to share with you are the things we would be lost without.
+The list I am about to share with you are the things we would be lost without and even if your child goes to a montessori learning center, these items can still be extremely helpful.
 I will also provide a few links to certain items that we absolutely love.
 Grab your pen and paper, its time to take notes.

 You can never have too many books.
 You can never have too much access to books.
 George RR Martin puts it best